 Ask fans to name some of music’s most legendary locations, and you’ll likely get answers such as Detroit, Memphis, Minneapolis, Seattle, New York, and New Jersey.
 However, some music devotees will likely mention a California enclave where a legendary assortment of artists lived, loved and made music together in the 60s and 70s.
 The Laurel Canyon area of Los Angeles is a beautiful locale where The Mamas and the Papas, Carole King, Joni Mitchell, Frank Zappa, and Jim Morrison took up residency and crafted some of the most enduring and unforgettable music of the classic rock era.
 This ethereal place served as a wellspring of creativity for The Byrds, The Beach Boys, Love, Buffalo Springfield, and many others.
-And it’s the subject of a new documentary, Echo In the Canyon.
+And it’s the subject of the documentary, Echo In the Canyon.

 Laurel Canyon has taken on an almost mythic status in music history.
 John Phillips of The Mamas and The Papas wrote a tune about it, “Twelve Thirty.”